-The Next Level Regional Grant is intended to support young emerging artists and arts workers, to undertake a self-directed program that builds their capacity to develop and sustain a career in regional Western Australia.
+The Next Level Regional Grant supports young emerging regional artists and arts workers ages 18-26 to build skills so they can develop and sustain an arts career in regional Western Australia.

-Next Level Regional Grants of up to $7,500 support creative activity and professional development for a period of one year.
-This may include but is not limited to the creation of new work, collaborations, professional development and training, residencies.
-You are encouraged to consider including a mentoring component in your project.
+Grants of up to $7,500 support creative activity and professional development for a period of one year.
+This may include but is not limited to the creation of new work, collaborations, residencies, professional development, and training.
+Applicants are also encouraged to find a mentor for the duration of the grant period.